Vista Social

 Follow the steps below to bulk-block other users:

-• Tap and hold the comment from the account your client wants to block or open the Manage menu above the comments
+• Tap and hold the comment from the account you want to block or open the Manage menu above the comments

 • Select Manage multiple comments to choose several comments at once, with limits varying by account